 - Currently, 18,338 children, 49 per cent girls and 51 per cent boys, are enrolled in formal schools from an eligible population (6-17yrs) of 25,402.
 To further the quality of basic education, school expansion, class formation planning, the development of physical infrastructure, together with investment in teaching and supervision practices are seeking to address barriers to enrolment and retention.
 To compliment formal education, UNICEF runs non-formal education programmes, where over 840 students are enrolled.
 While over 5,300 children benefit from learning support services at the Makani centres and 4,694 youth have access to skills training opportunities in the camp, the establishment of quality, relevant, flexible and diverse pathways to certified post-basic and tertiary level learning opportunities is a priority.
-UNICEF is also implementing Early Childhood programme, which has been integrated in the Makanis benefitting over 1,693 children.
+UNICEF is also implementing Early Childhood programme, which has been integrated in the Makani benefitting over 1,693 children.
 To further enhance education, the first inclusive playground was recently opened in Zaatari.
-Currently, 770 students with disabilities are being supported through ten resource rooms, shadow teachers, individual academic support, visual and hearing aids. - A total of 110 refugees from the camp have earned the DAFI scholarships and are studying in Jordanian Universities in various courses.
-In addition to the education qualification the program build on the leadership and talents of refugees to give back to the community.
+Currently, 770 students with disabilities are being supported through ten resource rooms, shadow teachers, individual academic support, visual and hearing aids. - Working with national and international institutions, UNHCR has established an Innovation Lab in Zaatari camp that will be open for access soon.
+The first Zaatari Camp Robotics Championship, as part of the Innovation Lab education project in collaboration with Jubilee Center for Excellence in Education, was recently held.
+The training program started in October, through the program, 14 university students have been trained to become robotics coaches, 35 kids have been trained to compete on camp level.